LL.M. Information Station

-For most individuals engaged in the workforce, labor and employment law contributes greatly to the nature of the employer-employee relationship.
+For most individuals engaged in the workforce, employment and labor law contributes greatly to the nature of the employer-employee relationship.
 Beginning with child labor statutes and running through age discrimination and pension laws, the law has something to say on nearly every issue confronting employees during their working years — wages, hours, fringe benefits, safety and health, job security, discrimination, and employee privacy.

 Find course offerings in this area with our Course Explorer.